The Executive Remuneration Review: USA

 iv Environmental, social and cultural issues

 In recent years, there has been an increased focus from both shareholders and legislatures on environmental, social and cultural issues in the corporate governance space, including issues arising from the #MeToo movement.
 For example, the SEC recently adopted an amendment to its existing disclosure rules that requires US public companies to disclose a description of their human capital resources, including any human capital measures or objectives that such companies focus on in managing their business, such as measures or objectives that address the development, attraction and retention of personnel.
-Shareholders have been focused on diversity and have recently filed derivative lawsuits against the boards of directors and certain executive officers of large public companies, alleging that despite public statements emphasizing the importance of diversity, the boards and senior executive teams of such companies continue to lack racial and gender diversity.25 Although it is unclear whether the plaintiffs will prevail, the lawsuits suggest that shareholders are willing to pursue litigation in order to hold boards accountable for diversity objectives.
+Following the change in administration, the SEC has also indicated its enhanced scrutiny of these issues, and recently requested public comment on climate change disclosures.
+Shareholders have been increasingly focused on diversity and filed a number of derivative lawsuits against the boards of directors and certain executive officers of large public companies in 2020, alleging that despite public statements emphasising the importance of diversity, the boards and senior executive teams of such companies continue to lack racial and gender diversity.27 Although the plaintiffs in these suits have not yet prevailed, the lawsuits nonetheless suggest that shareholders are willing to pursue litigation in order to hold boards accountable for diversity objectives.
+In August 2021, the SEC approved a Nasdaq-proposed rule that generally requires Nasdaq-listed companies to have, or explain why they do not have, at least two diverse board members, including one director who self-identifies as female and one director who self-identifies as an underrepresented minority or LGBTQ+.28 The effective date of the board diversity objective rule varies depending on the company's listing tier.
+Nasdaq-listed companies will also be required to disclose board diversity data in a matrix in their annual proxy statement or on the company's website.
+Such companies will have until the later of 8 August 2022 or the date on which the company files its 2022 annual proxy or information statement (or, if the company does not file a proxy or information statement, the date it files its Form 10-K or 20-F) to comply with the diversity matrix requirement.
 In addition, some states have passed or introduced legislation requiring companies to issue reports on board and executive diversity, and California currently requires California-headquartered companies to have at least one female director on the board by the end of 2019, and at least three female directors on boards with more than six directors by 2021.
-Legislation has also been introduced in California that would require California-headquartered companies to have a minimum of one board member from an underrepresented community by the end of 2021, and two or three such board members by the end of 2022, depending on the size of the company's board.
-This legislation has not yet been adopted.
-Another example is the TCJA's addition of a new Section 162(q), which prohibits deductions for settlements or payments related to sexual harassment or sexual abuse if such settlements or payments are subject to a non-disclosure agreement, or attorneys' fees related to such settlements or payments.
-This new Code provision is aimed at discouraging employers from keeping confidential payments made in connection with sexual harassment settlements.
-Institutional investors have also become increasingly focused on sustainability reporting and environmental, social and governance disclosures at US public companies during the course of the last year.26
+As a result of legislation passed in 2020, California-headquartered companies are also required to have a minimum of one board member from an under-represented community by the end of 2021, and two or three such board members by the end of 2022, depending on the size of the company's board.
+Both of the California laws were challenged in federal court in 2021 on the basis that they violate the US Constitution, but the lawsuit is still pending.29 Another example is the TCJA's addition of a new Section 162(q), which prohibits deductions for settlements or payments related to sexual harassment or sexual abuse if such settlements or payments are subject to a non-disclosure agreement, or attorneys' fees related to such settlements or payments.
+This Code provision is aimed at discouraging employers from keeping confidential payments made in connection with sexual harassment settlements.
+Institutional investors continue to be focused on sustainability reporting and environmental, social and governance disclosures at US public companies.30

 Specialised regulatory regimes